 Selling on Ebay and Amazon

-When you are drop shipping, you’ll find that it’s very difficult to break into the Ebay and Amazon markets.
+When you’re drop shipping, you’ll find that it’s very difficult to break into the Ebay and Amazon markets.
 There are likely to be hundreds of other drop shippers that have already been selling on Ebay and Amazon for years.
 Similarly, there may be sellers that buy their products wholesale and aren’t dropshipping, which means they will be able to list their products at a much lower price.
 This can be particularly true in niches like electronics where everyone is trying to get their piece of the pie.
 Unless you’ve found a niche that is just beginning to gain traction online, the competition is going to be steep.

 This shouldn’t discourage you, as the real money is in owning your own e-commerce store.
 There’s still potential on EBay and Amazon as well and your success will be dependent on how patient and diligent you are with these selling platforms.

-The pros to selling on Ebay and Amazon
+Pros to selling on Ebay and Amazon:

 Adding products to Ebay and Amazon is pretty simple and it only takes a few minutes.
 There are even tools that can do it for you automatically and manage your listings on auto-pilot.
 One of the biggest benefits to selling on Ebay and Amazon is how easy it is to get started.